View all text of Subchapter IV [§ 11291 - § 11298]

 (iii) innovative and model programs, services, and legislation that benefit missing and exploited children;

-(D) coordinate public and private programs that locate, recover, or reunite missing children with their families;
+(D) coordinate public and private programs that locate, recover, or reunite missing children with their parents;

 (E) provide technical assistance and training to families, law enforcement agencies, State and local governments, elements of the criminal justice system, nongovernmental agencies, local educational agencies, and the general public—